 First, I wanted to share a couple of things I learned while I was making this recipe.
 The first thing I discovered is that scones are originally from England and this pastry is traditionally served during tea time.
 The second thing I found out is that the classic British recipe is very different from the American recipe.

-British Scones vs. American Scones
+What's the difference between British Scones and American Scones

 Traditional British scones have flour, a little touch of sugar, baking powder, butter, milk or cream, seldom an egg, and perhaps currants or raisins.
 The scones in England are generally served hot.
 The Brits cut them and spread with butter or clotted cream, and jam or fruit spread.
 American scones are much sweeter, bigger, with spices like cinnamon, and moister than the British recipe.
 But, the American version is still flaky because we add more butter.
 The American scones can be eaten without adding a spread or any other topping.